 Initiative is another reflection of high EQ and critical for workplace success as well.
 Practice your leadership skills by heading up a project or making a presentation when an opportunity arises.
 Express interest in taking additional responsibility or learning new skills to your manager.
 Increasing your leadership ability and on-the-job competency not only broadens your skill base, it also brings you into the limelight with leaders and fellow workers alike.

 The old adage, “It is not what you know, it’s who you know” still rings true, but in the workplace it’s a question of “It’s not who you know, it’s how you know them.”
 Relationships are the beating heart of a workplace and a team; how they work with you will affect the way you work.
 Ask yourself what could you do to build better, more personable relationships with your co-workers.
 Don’t think this is brown-nosing; building earnest workplace relationships is both of benefit to you and all those around you, a sure-fire way to better your workplace reputation and increase your team’s efficiency.

 In the end, there are no guarantees that increasing your emotional intelligence will make you a star performer – but it will help.
+Sometimes a fresh start or seeking out a new career or workplace may be the best option for a fresh start with your “new self” to open up new doors of personal and professional growth.
 Make an effort not only to work better, but also to work better with others at your job, and you have a formula for success.
 By practicing these methods of EQ, you can create stronger relationships, finally get the recognition you deserve and learn to be a shining example to everyone else of what a star was really meant to be.